dranjan/python-plyfile/README.md

 but modifying that instance will then affect all of those containing `PlyData` instances.

+### Text-mode streams

+Input and output on text-mode streams is supported for ASCII-format PLY files, but not binary-format PLY files.
+Input and output on binary streams is supported for all valid PLY files.
+Note that `sys.stdout` and `sys.stdin` are text streams, so they can only be used directly for ASCII-format PLY files.

 # FAQ

 ## How do I initialize a list property from two-dimensional array?